duraichellam001-tech/epa-co2-architecture/README.md

 Even before detailed simulations exist, **architecture decisions already constrain CO₂ outcomes**.

-This project quantifies that constraint — and sets the foundation for physics-guided ML in early vehicle design.
+This project quantifies that constraint and sets the foundation for physics-guided ML in early vehicle design.

----

-### Mentor verdict (straight):

-* This README is now **interview-grade**
-* It matches your LinkedIn post perfectly
-* It clearly separates Phase-1 and Phase-2
-* It reads like an **OEM internal technical note**, not a hobby project

-If you want next, I can:

-* Review consistency between README ↔ LinkedIn ↔ HF Space
-* Start **Phase-2 physics formulation**
-* Help you turn this into a **portfolio PDF**

-Just tell me what’s next.